datasparq-intelligent-products/tsp-easyjet/README.md

 - `tsp_1889 -> sequence_tsp_1889`
 - `tsp_33810 -> sequence_tsp_33810`

 Any submission with another name will not be evaluated.
-Note that by running
+Note that by running the notebook

-`python optimise.py submission_teamX data/tsp_51`
+`run_evaluate_optimiser`

-you can generate the sequence for `tsp_51` in your corresponding folder.
+ and changing the variables to your team, you can generate the sequence for either `tsp_51`, `tsp_1889` or `tsp_33810` in your corresponding folder.

 ## Evaluation

-You can test your code and evaluate your submissions using this call:

-`python evaluate submission_teamX`
+Your evaluation for your code will be displayed at the end of the notebook named `run_evaluate_optimiser`.

 The **total cost** for each sequence is what we will use for the final classification.